uofajillian/edx-documentation/en_us/xblock/source/reusable/clone_sdk.rst

 Install the XBlock Software Development Kit
 ********************************************

-After you create and activate the virtual environment, you install the `XBlock SDK`_ and its requirements.
+After you :ref:`create and activate the virtual environment <Create and Activate the Virtual Environment>`, you install the `XBlock SDK`_ and its requirements.
 To do this, complete the following steps at a command prompt.

 #.
 In the ``my_xblock_development`` directory, make sure that the the virtual
    environment is activated, and then run the following command to clone the